Syria, Russia forces step up air raids in a bid to slow opposition advance

 To counter the rebels’ momentum, dozens of Iran-backed militias from Iraq crossed into Syria overnight to beef up the Syrian military’s defences, according to reports.

-The militias include Iraq’s Kataib Hezbollah and Fatimiyoun groups, one army official told Reuters news agency, noting they are being deployed to “aid our comrades on the front lines in the north”.
+“These are fresh reinforcements being sent to aid our comrades on the front lines in the north,” a senior Syrian military source told Reuters news agancy, adding the fighters had crossed in small groups to avoid air attacks.
 Iran also plans to keep up military advisers in Syria, according to Iranian Ministry of Foreign Affairs spokesman Esmaeil Baqaei.

 Al-Assad’s main backers Russia and Iran have thrown their weight behind Syria’s government, with Iranian President Masoud Pezeshkian pledging to provide “all the support needed” to push back the rebels in a phone call with the Syrian leader.